erfantkerfan/jfrog-cleaner/README.md

 - Adding Dockefile

-- Adding the ability to readd password from ENV fot better security
+- Adding the ability to read password from ENV for better security

 #### Notes: